planetfederal/qgis-tester-plugin/doc/source/usage.rst

 .. image:: testselector.png
 	:align: center

+The list of available tests depend on the active plugins.
+The tester plugin itself contains no tests.
+Tests are added by plugins when they are loaded.

+If a plugin is active but its tests are not available in the tester plugin, it might be because the plugin was activated before the tester plugin was loaded.
+Try disabling and enabling the plugin to add its tests again, and then reopen the tester plugin test selector.

-Select the tests that you want to be executed and then click on run
+Select the tests that you want to be executed and then click on *Run selected tests*

 In the upper part of the QGIS window you will see the testing panel.